jspecht3/terminal-tutorial/README.md

 $ cp shorter-name.txt new-dir
 ```

 We can observe the file structure with a ✨ `tree`, which is not default command, but can be installed with `sudo apt install tree` or with a project manager called pixi and the command `pixi global install tree`.
+From now on, I will also be using `tree` in this tutorial as it is more visually appealing in some cases.
+If you do not want to install `tree`, you do not have to as it is purely a visual change.

 As a quick aside, pixi is a project manager that is an alternative to python environments.
 Pixi replicates your development environment down to a hash level on machines of almost any platform with minimal user effort.
 If you are just starting your Unix journey, I would highly recommend starting on pixi as soon as possible.
 You can find a pixi tutorial [here](https://github.com/jspecht3/pixi-tutorial) 😄.